Abdulk084/HPE/README.md

  4. `test.smi`  ## This contains SMILES strings for test. set
  5. `test_output.csv`  ## This contains Activity column and SMILES strings column for test set.

-`CD` into FCPC local directory while keeping the conda envoirnment activated.
+`cd` into FCPC local directory while keeping the conda envoirnment activated.
 Now run the following command which will train the FCPC predictor on given train data.

 `python FCPC.py`